safinaa351/Lokatani-Timbangan-IoT-Backend/README.md

 # Lokatani IoT Weight and Image Management Backend

 This project is the backend API for Lokatani's IoT-based smart scales, designed to streamline the vegetable weighing process.
-It receives weight data and images from IoT devices, stores them securely in Google Cloud services (Firebase, Firestore, and Cloud Storage), and manages weighing sessions.
+It receives weight data and images from IoT devices, stores them securely in Google Cloud services (Firestore, and Cloud Storage), and manages weighing sessions.
 This system aims to improve efficiency and accuracy in agricultural product handling.

 ## Project Structure